warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      # make -f Makefile.lnx      (Linux)
      # make -f Makefile.slx      (Linux on SPARC)
      # make -f Makefile.plx      (Linux on PPC)
-     # gmake -f Makefile.bsd     (FreeBSD - you need GCC and GMAKE to build on FreeBSD)
+     # gmake -f Makefile.bsd     (FreeBSD, OpenBSD - you need GCC and GMAKE to build on FreeBSD, OpenBSD)
      # make -f Makefile.sso      (Sun/Solaris on SPARC - you need GCC to build on Solaris)
      # make -f Makefile.ssx      (Sun/Solaris on Intel - you need GCC to build on Solaris)